ecostarsorg/ecostarsorg.github.io/trust/resources/business-continuity-and-disaster-recovery-plan.md

 ess Continuity and Disaster Recovery Plan

 1. Introduction 1.1 Purpose
-The purpose of this document is to outline the business continuity and disaster recovery (BCDR) plan for [Company Name].
+The purpose of this document is to outline the business continuity and disaster recovery (BCDR) plan for Ecostars ESG AI.
 This plan ensures that critical business functions can continue and recover effectively in the event of an incident, in compliance with SOC 2, ISO 27001, and other relevant security frameworks.

 ### 1.2 Scope
-This plan applies to all business units, employees, and systems critical to the operation of [Company Name].
+This plan applies to all business units, employees, and systems critical to the operation of Ecostars ESG AI.
 It covers potential disruptions such as natural disasters, cyberattacks, infrastructure failures, and other unforeseen events.

 ### 1.3 Objectives